-1 – Don’t use caffeine at high altitude.
+1 – Don’t use caffeine at high altitudes.

 We don’t know where this false assumption came from, but likely from the fact that caffeine is a mild diuretic (makes you pee).
 The concern is that it could dehydrate you and contribute to altitude sickness.

 This concern is unfounded unless you drink pots of black sludge coffee a day and little else.
 In reality, caffeine stimulates your brain, kidneys, and breathing, all of which are helpful at altitude.
 And for those people who drink several caffeinated beverages a day, stopping abruptly can cause a profound headache.